This post may contain affiliate links. Please read my disclosure policy.

 - 1 teaspoon blueberry syrup

-- 2 tablespoons coarse large grain salt
+- 2 tablespoons coarse salt, like kosher salt

 For each Margarita